VideoNest/videonest-sdk/README.md

 **Authentication Headers:**
 Behind the scenes, the SDK automatically adds the following headers to all API requests:
-- `X-API-Key`: Your VideoNest API key
+- `Authorization`: Bearer token with your API key
-- `X-Channel-ID`: Your VideoNest channel ID
+- Channel ID is included in the API endpoint URLs

 ## Debug Mode